Laivan Greene

-Laivan Greene (born February 17, 1992) is an American actress, singer and dancer known for her roles in All of Us and Jump In!.
+Laivan Greene (born February 17, 1992) is an American actress, singer and dancer known for her roles as Courtney Black in All of Us and as Keisha Ray in Jump In!.

 Early life and education

-Greene was born in Springfield, Massachusetts.
+Greene was born on February 17, 1992, in Springfield, Massachusetts.
 She attended Orange Lutheran High School before earning a Bachelor of Science degree from the United States Military Academy in 2015 and a Master of Business Administration from Webster University in 2021.

 Career

 Laivan Greene is best known for playing Keisha Ray in the Disney Channel Original Movie, Jump In!.
 She was also a series regular on the television show All of Us and played the role of "Braces" in Heroes.
-Laivan was a Field Artillery Captain in the United States Army retiring in 2020.
-She is currently pursuing her acting and singing career.